 The best time to water your grass seed is early in the morning or after the sun has begun to go down.
 Watering when the sun is directly overhead is counterproductive and on a very hot bright day not only can be wasteful, as water evaporates faster in heat, but can actually be harmful.
 Water during the coolest part of the day so that the water is absorbed into the soil instead of evaporating.

 Watering with Compost Tea

-If your soil is less than optimal, this can make it harder to have a lush green lawn.
+If your soil is less than optimal, this can make it harder to have a lush, green lawn.
 One relatively simple solution to this problem, which is easier and less expensive than replacing your soil or adding lots of amendments, is to water with what is called compost tea.
 Other versions of this are manure tea or vermicompost tea.
-Essentially you're taking your compost and adding water, then straining it out with some fabric.
-You can put this in a watering can that had has the small-holed sprinkler/filter removed from the spout.
+Essentially, you're taking your compost and adding water, then straining it out with some fabric.
+You can put this in a watering can that has the small-holed sprinkler/filter removed from the spout.
 You can also spread the moistened compost directly on your lawn.
 This nutrient-rich "tea" is a good addition for lawns that lack nitrogen and organic compounds.